seanzhang9999/anp-agent-opensdk/README_EN.md

     options:
-    -h, --help            show this help message and exit -p                    Enable step mode, each step will pause and wait for user confirmation - suitable for learning and debugging
+    -h, --help            show this help message and exit -s                    Enable step mode, each step will pause and wait for user confirmation - suitable for learning and debugging
     -f                    Fast mode, skip all steps that require user confirmation - suitable for regression testing -n name host port host_dir agent_type
                             Create a new user, requires: username hostname port host_directory user_type